 So He says you threw the key away and you can't understand it and neither can anybody else.
 So you didn't enter and those who are entering in you hindered.
 There you have it, folks, in a nutshell.
 Here's the problem with false religion, a system with no power, people with no life because there is no truth.
 And the whole world is engulfed by the billions in systems like this, deception and death and impotence.

-Well as usual, the response to the false teachers to the truth is tragic.
+Well as usual, the response of the false teachers to the truth is tragic.
 Verse 53, "And when He left there," boy, you can imagine what was going on when He went out.
 "The scribes and the Pharisees began to be very hostile and they questioned Him closely on many subjects, plotting against Him to catch Him in something He might say."
-The Greek verb here, "to be very hostile," means to have it in for someone, to have a severe grudge against someone and very danos(?) means terribly, they had it in for him terribly.
-And they had to find a way because He was so popular to expose Him, so from now on in public they're going to question Him closely on all kinds of subjects to try to catch Him in His words.
+The Greek verb here, "to be very hostile," means to have it in for someone, to have a severe grudge against someone.
+And “very,” deinōs, is an adverb that means “terribly.”
+They had it in for him terribly.
+And they had to find a way because He was so popular to expose Him, and so from now on in public they're going to question Him closely on all kinds of subjects trying to catch Him in His words.
 And if they can catch Him in His words, somehow.
-Literally the word here "to question Him closely" is apostomatizo, it means to attach someone with questions.
-They,....they set out to attack Him with questions so they could catch Him in something He might say and discredit Him before the people.
+Literally the word here, "to question Him closely" is apostomatizō.
+It means to attack someone with questions.
+They...
+They set out to attack Him with questions so they could catch Him in something He might say and discredit Him before the people.
 That was their plot.

 Father, we do thank You again this morning for the way in which the Word comes clear to our hearts.
 Hear our cry, Lord, that we would be faithful to apply this, to understand it.
-Deliver souls, Lord, from judgment, deliver souls from hell, deliver them from false religion, bring them to the knowledge of truth.
+Deliver souls, Lord, from judgment, deliver souls from hell, deliver them from false religion.
+Bring them to the knowledge of the truth.
 Awaken dead hearts.
 Open blind eyes as only You can.
 Grant faith and grace and mercy and repentance in Christ's name.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).